jmbucknall/EZDSL/ezdsl.md

       TIterator = function (C : TAbstractContainer; aData : pointer;
                             ExtraData : pointer) : boolean;
 #### Description
-  Function prototype for an Iterate method iterator.
-C is the container whose Iterate method was called. aData is the current data object.
-ExtraData is the extra pointer you passed to Iterate.
-The function must return true if Iterate is to continue iterating, false if Iterate is to stop immediately.
+  Function prototype for an `Iterate` method iterator. `C` is the container whose `Iterate` method was called. `aData` is the current data object. `ExtraData` is the extra pointer you passed to `Iterate`.
+The function must return true if `Iterate` is to continue iterating, false if `Iterate` is to stop immediately.
 Defined in EZDSLBSE.PAS.

 ### Declaration
     type
       TListCursor = longint;
 #### Description
-  Navigation cursor for TDList and TSkipList (double linked & skip lists).
+  Navigation cursor for `TDList` and `TSkipList` (double linked & skip lists).
 Defined in EZDSLBSE.PAS.

 ### Declaration